Moeflon/kiwicookie/README.md

 ?>
 ```

-### Apache Limitation
+### Apache/Nginx Limitation
-As for now, you cannot install this script on a non-apache server.
+As for now, you cannot install this script on a non-apache/nginx server.
 This probably won't be a problem if you're hosting on a shared server, because those servers mostly run on apache.
-Nginx and LightHTTPd versions are coming soon.
+A LightHTTPd version is coming soon.

 ## Details
 ### Preview